(Tips from the pros at ImageThink for better note taking)

 4. DON’T TRY TO CAPTURE EVERYTHING

 A delight in better note taking is that you can throw grammar away: Use phrases, bullets, and arrows, rather than full sentences.
-Note taking isn’t dictation, but a memory device, and the key benefit of better note taking is that it requires better listening.
-Listen for the key ideas and focus on those.
+Note taking isn’t dictation, but a memory device.
+Better note taking requires better listening.
+Try and listen for key ideas and focus on those.
 You’ll remember details and can fill them in later, or determine they are less important.

 5. HAVE A PLAN FOR ORGANIZATION